DLTcollab/sse2neon/README.md

         // The Neon implementation
         ret = _mm_xxx();

-        // Compare the result of two implementations and return it ...
+        // Compare the result of two implementations and return either
+        // TEST_SUCCESS, TEST_FAIL, or TEST_UNIMPL
+        ...
     }
     ```